pboechat/SAT.js/README.md

 #### Polygons

-With your 2D vertices, construct a *SAT.Polygon*:
+With the vertices of your polygon, construct a *SAT.Polygon*:

     var polyA = new SAT.Polygon([new THREE.Vector2(-0.5, -0.5),
     new THREE.Vector2(0.5, -0.5),